New COVID-19 quality improvement programme now available for GP practices

 Wellbeing Software are supporting participating GP practices with secure healthcare data collection and management to enable OPC to provide tailored reports for practices to help manage their patients affected by COVID-19.
 The reports will enable practices to prepare strategies and target resources according to their patients’ needs.

 Practices are supported to send SMS text requests to their patients (age 18-85) to complete an online COVID-19 questionnaire.
 The questionnaire has been designed by clinical and scientific experts specifically for use in primary care.
+(Read more about our primary care software).
 The programme also enables practices to contribute urgently needed anonymised patient data for COVID-19 research, that will be used to improve care in the future.

 The programme also provides quality improvement or clinical audits and reports that can go directly into appraisal and revalidation portfolios for GPs, nurses, pharmacists, etc. Teaching or training practices may use the programme as a learning tool for GP training and medical student projects.